Tired of Hanging Around: Release

 In November and December 2005, the Zutons played a small series of shows in the UK.
 On 26 January 2006, Tired of Hanging Around was announced for released in three months' time.
 Two weeks later, the band appeared at the KOKO venue in London for a one-off show as part of the NME Awards, where they played six songs from their forthcoming album.
 In March 2006, the band performed at the South by Southwest music conference in Austin, Texas.
 "Why Won't You Give Me Your Love?" was released as a single on 3 April 2006.
 Tired of Hanging Around was released on 17 April 2006.
 To promote it, the band embarked on a tour of the UK in May 2006.
 "Valerie" was released as a single on 19 June 2006; the seven-inch vinyl version included "Get Up and Dance".
 Two versions were released on CD: the first with "April Fool" and the second with "I Will Be Your Pockets", "In the City" and the music video for "Valerie".

 Preceded by a show at the Hammersmith Apollo in London, they appeared at various festivals over the next few months, including Creamfields, Latitude, T in the Park, Wakestock and Wireless.
 Tired of Hanging Around was released in the US through Columbia on 22 August 2006.
 "Oh Stacey (Look What You've Done!)" was released as a single on 18 September 2006.
-They promoted this with appearances at theThe Secret Policeman's Ball and BBC Radio 2 Electric Proms festivals in October 2006.
+They promoted this with appearances at The Secret Policeman's Ball and BBC Radio 2 Electric Proms festivals in October 2006.
 "It's the Little Things We Do" was released as a single on 27 November 2006.
 They intended to close out the year with two performances at the Roundhouse venue in London, until this was expanded into a UK tour covering November and December 2006.
 The show in Brighton was originally cancelled as Payne suffered from a viral infection, though was then moved to the end of the tour.